nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 &nbsp;
 ## 9. In-memory acceleration

-AWS DynamoDB itself already offers quite fast read and write operations in a couple of milliseconds.
-For use-cases which needed even faster read and write operations AWS introduced in the year 2017 a new addon for in-memory acceleration which is called DAX[^9].
-As you can see in the image[^9] Below it can for example be used in front of any Dynamodb table and act as an in-memory cache cluster which will automatically scale in a serverless fashion.
-As a result, accelerating performance by factor 10 offering faster read and write operations.
+AWS DynamoDB itself already offers quite fast read and write operations that only take a couple of milliseconds.
+In the year 2017 AWS introduced a new addon for in-memory acceleration, which is called DAX[^9], that is specifically designed for use-cases that require even faster read and write operations.
+The image[^9] below shows that DAX can be used in front of any DynamoDB table and act as an in-memory cache cluster that will automatically scale in a serverless fashion.
+As a result, the performance is accelerated by a factor of ten offering faster read and write operations.
 Making it possible to read and write data not in milliseconds but microseconds.

 ![AWS Dax](data/dax.png)

-In the code example[^10] Below we will create a DynamoDB Table which will contain our test data.
-As you can see the read and write capacity is quite low which will lead to requests being throttled if fast recurring read operations are executed without any acceleration using DAX.
+In the code example[^10] below shows how a DynamoDB Table is created.
+It contains some test data for this specific example.
+It is quite obvious that the read and write capacity is rather low.
+This will lead to requests being throttled if fast recurring read operations are executed without any acceleration using DAX.

 ```